 my brother William’s class.
 Also, every few months, my mom would come to school

 and give us art history lessons, with an art project at the end.
+In sixth grade

 For one week in sixth grade,

-we became acquainted with the Junior High teachers.
-One of those days we had a
+grade where we would no longer have homeroom teachers.
+One of those days we had

-with me.
-I ended up referring back to it many times later in life.
+referring back to it many times later in life.

 The reading lists of

 those years were their own kind of education.
-We read Where the Red Fern Grows,
+We read Bridge to Terabithia,

 U.S.A.